brianium/vanilla-autocomplete/README.md

 =================
 First make sure the server is running via `bin/server`.

 The tests are written using ScalaTest and the Selenium DSL.
+The scala project is located in the `tests` directory.
 If you have sbt installed, you can run the tests by switching to the tests directory and running `sbt test`.